 TEACHINGS FROM THE DRUM

-MOONSTONE & K'OOLGYET NAH HOOL BIG DRUMS
+GYEMK ~LOOP & K'OOLGYET NAH HOOL BIG DRUMS

-MY DREAM WHILE ON VISIONQUEST A NUMBER OF YEARS AGO
+VISIONQUEST A NUMBER OF YEARS AGO

 The Star Nation glitters, Father Sky surrounds me in a protective embrace, the pounding rhythm travels up the rays of Grandfather Sun and just before he disappears into a blazing horizon, he kisses his mate Grandmother Moon....Listen.
 It is happening, I can feel my connection to my higher power, that level of super-consciousness that touches my spirit and brings it into the fullness of its glory.
-For a blessed and sacred time I have moved outside the concrete jungle, and I am lost in the rhythms of nature.
+For a blessed and sacred time I have moved outside the concrete jungle, and I am lost in the rhythms of timelessness.
 I can do anything, accomplish my dreams, live my life in a manner that pleases my Ancestors.
 I am home.
+Nii'sabbat, It is finished.
 Wilwilaaysk, All My Relations."

 THE MAGIC OF "THUNDER WOLF" DRUMMING CIRCLES